Tangible and Intangible – Business Definitions and Use

 Tangible and Intangible – Economic Relationships

 Surprisingly, both types of assets need each other in order to capture their value in cash.
-In a typical business enterprise, the tangible assets are operated using intangible assets, mostly acquired knowledge, to produce the final product or deliver service to the customer.
+In a typical business enterprise, the tangible assets are operated using intangible assets, mostly acquired knowledge, to produce the final product or deliver a service to the customer.
 To acquire cash from an intangible asset, tangible assets must be applied to create the product for the consumer.
-Think of Coke, their formula and brand require the application of equipment and distribution to put a product on a shelf for ultimate purchase.
-There is a Yin and Yang effect going on here.
+Think of Coke, its formula and brand require the application of equipment and distribution to put a product on a shelf for ultimate purchase.
+A Yin and Yang effect is going on here.

 Scroll to Top